-A. General Requirements of all NJPDES Permits
+General Requirements of all NJPDES Permits A.

-1. Requirements Incorporated by Reference
+Requirements Incorporated by Reference

-a.
 The permittee shall comply with all conditions set forth in this permit and with all the applicable requirements incorporated into this permit by reference.
 The permittee is required to comply with the regulations, including those cited in paragraphs b. through e. following, which are in effect as of the effective date of the final permit.

-1 a 1 G 11 b.
+b.
 General Conditions